tschrock5252/web_development/README.md

 # Web Development

 These are web pages, CSS files, and snippets of jQuery which are meant to be publicly available.
-They are examples of work can do.
+They are examples of work I can do.

 ## Getting Started